 Where this policy does not adequately encompass a particular circumstance, the University may consider an individual’s case.
 Exceptional circumstances will generally relate to compassionate circumstances or University error.
 Any application for internal sponsorship of tuition fees under exceptional circumstances must include documentary evidence of the exceptional circumstances.

-Applications for internal sponsorship of tuition fees, due to exceptional and compassionate circumstances, rests with the Deputy Vice Chancellor Academic, on the recommendation of the relevant College Dean and Deputy Vice Chancellor.
-The Director, Student Services will review all applications for internal sponsorship of tuition fees based on exceptional and compassionate circumstances, and may seek advice from: the Dean, Graduate Research for HDR students; and from the Director, Future Students for international students; prior to the applications being forwarded to the Deputy Vice Chancellor Academic.
+Applications for internal sponsorship of tuition fees, due to exceptional and compassionate circumstances, rests with the Deputy Vice Chancellor Students, on the recommendation of the relevant College Dean and Deputy Vice Chancellor.
+The Director, Student Services will review all applications for internal sponsorship of tuition fees based on exceptional and compassionate circumstances, and may seek advice from: the Dean, Graduate Research for HDR students; and from the Director, Future Students for international students; prior to the applications being forwarded to the Deputy Vice Chancellor Students.

 Authority for approval of internal sponsorship of tuition fees due to University error rests with the Director, Student Services up to a limit of $2,000 per student.
-Authority above this limit rests with the Deputy Vice Chancellor, Academic.
+Authority above this limit rests with the Deputy Vice Chancellor, Students.

 The Director, Student Services will report half yearly to the Student Fees and Charges Advisory Committee and the Graduate Research School on the number and type of Internal Sponsorships and exemptions of tuition fees approved by category for the current year.

 Agreements for internal sponsorships for groups of students (refer to Clause 3.2 of the Policy) are to be approved as follows:

 Strategic International Sponsorships as a Recruitment Strategy, to the value approved each year by the Vice-Chancellor